IsraelHikingMap/Map/README.md

 # Israel Hiking Map

+### This Repository is not actively maintained after the transition to vector maps.

 This Repository is part of the Israel Hiking Map project.
 It contains all the files and instructions needed to create the tiles and offline copies of the Israel Hiking Map - a topographic map with style similar to trail maps published by the Israel Trails Committee and the Israel MTB Map - a topographic map for MTB trails and urban bike lanes.

 The maps can be seen at [IsraelHiking.osm.org.il](https://IsraelHiking.osm.org.il/).
 The site has additional facilities including customized trip planning and sharing, points of interest, trails, and route upload and download.